PandaHugMonster/php-simputils/docs/attributes/Property.md

 through `__set` and `__get` have it's drawbacks when compared to direct method call.

 At this point efficiency is **almost 1:1** (+/- 10%) with Yii2 getters and setters.
-In some cases the php-simputils framework Properties might work even quicker than Yii2 getters and setters.
+In some cases the SimpUtils framework Properties might work even quicker than Yii2 getters and setters.

 In the most cases, any of your code implementations will play much more role than